yupidevs/yupi/docs/source/getting_started/getting_started.rst

 Extracting Trajectory objects from videos
 +++++++++++++++++++++++++++++++++++++++++

-If your input data is a video like this one:
+There are several methods to discern the position of an object through the frames.
+If your input is a video where the color of the object you want to track is quite different from everything else, like this one:

-VIDEO SHOWN HERE
+.. .. video:: /images/demo.avi
+..    :width: 500
+..    :height: 500
+..    :autoplay:
+..    :nocontrols:

-You can create a TrackingScenario to capture the center of the red ball using:
+You can exploit this fact to capture the whole trajectory using a yupi script like:

 .. code-block:: python

-   from yupi import Trajectory TrackingScenario('Comming Soon')
+   from yupi.tracking import ROI, ObjectTracker, TrackingScenario from yupi.tracking import ColorMatching

+   # Initialize main tracking objects
+   algorithm = ColorMatching((180,125,35), (190,135,45))
+   blue_ball = ObjectTracker('blue', algorithm, ROI((100, 100)))
+   scenario = TrackingScenario([blue_ball])

+   # Track the video using the preconfigured scenario
+   retval, tl = scenario.track('resources/videos/demo.avi', pix_per_m=10)

+The value of tl, will contain a list of all the Trajectory objects the TrackingScenario tracked among all the frames of the video.
+In this case, the list will contain only one object describing the trajectory of the blue ball in the video.

 Writting and Reading Trajectory objects
 ---------------------------------------